 For example, let’s say your COGS percentage is 43% and your target is 38%.
 You should be asking yourself, why the 5% increase?

-Now all the financial accounting you accountant did for you comes into play.
+Now all the financial accounting your accountant did for you comes into play.
 You’d look at the detailed accounts under your COGS section in your P&L to see what’s higher than it should be.
 Is it labor or materials?
 Then drill into this to see what caused your 5% increase.
 Was it a onetime anomaly or has something changed for good?
 Maybe a vendor increased their pricing on you.

 So, there you have it.
 A quick and simple way for reviewing financial statements.
 Could you take 5 minutes a month to do this?
-If people know you’re watching, then they’ll become more conscience of what they’re doing.
-This is what creates accountability in your business, and when this happens hitting your financial goals gets easier.
+If people know you’re watching, then they’ll become more conscience of what they’re spending.
+This is what creates accountability in your business, and when this happens hitting your financial goals gets even easier.

 If you’d need more help setting your budgeting or evaluating your financials let me know.
 My passion is helping small business owners to become independent and financially free.
 It doesn’t take long to figure out what’s happening when you use this process for reviewing financial statements.